Tafawwaq logoTafawwaq

 3. Representations, Warranties & Compliance

-(c) They will comply with all applicable local, national, and international laws, including educational licensing, VAT/GST, tax registration, consumer protection, data protection such as GDPR, UAE PDPL, and foreign exchange rules;
+3. They will comply with all applicable local, national, and international laws and regulatory requirements relevant to their tutoring activities, including educational licensing, tax registration, consumer protection, data protection laws in the jurisdictions in which they operate or provide services;

 3.2 Disclaimer of Warranties